 Adults develop a total of 32 teeth.
 Most of these teeth are in by around the age of 13.
 The last 4 do not come in until early adulthood, typically between the late teens and early 20s.
 These teeth are the ones most likely to become impacted.
 This is a situation in which the teeth cannot erupt properly, or at all, through the gums.
 Impacted wisdom teeth can cause serious complications.
-J.J.
+Ashley Bennett and J.J.
 Perkiomaki DMD PC can help.

 What are Wisdom Teeth?The third molars are more commonly known as the wisdom teeth.
 This is because of the age at which these teeth erupt.
 Thousands of years ago, the wisdom teeth played a very important role in the human mouth.
 They were essential for breaking down the variety of course foods that made up the human diet.
 Following the invention of cooking, food was softened and easier to chew.
 Because of this, the wisdom teeth were no longer important.
 Over time, the size of the human jaw shrank.
 Even so, the wisdom teeth continue to develop.

 Do I Need My Wisdom Teeth Removed?For some people, the wisdom teeth erupt just like any other teeth.
 They erupt normally and never cause any problems.
 For these individuals, the wisdom teeth may never need to be extracted.
 However, there are many people who have impacted wisdom teeth.
 There are many reasons why wisdom teeth become impacted.
 These reasons include insufficient space in the jaw, blockages in the bone, and wisdom teeth growing at an angle.